Effective Date: August 22, 2014

 (2) Determine the extent of the special benefits provided or to be provided by such activities and whether it is in competition with the private sector.

-(3) Determine whether the imposition of a user charge would be in conflict with the basic mission of NASA and, if an exception is appropriate, submit a recommendation to the Agency Chief Financial Officer (CFO), or designee.
+(3) Determine whether the imposition of a user charge conflicts with the basic mission of NASA and, if an exception is appropriate, submit a recommendation to the Agency Chief Financial Officer (CFO), or designee.

 (4) Apply approved cost-accounting principles and procedures in determining the cost of the service or activity that provides a special benefit.